Sajjon/svar/yellow_paper/yellow_paper.md

 More recent systems and proposals (such as threshold signatures, Ethereum's ERC-4337 “account abstraction”, and Radix's “smart accounts”) allow use of multiple private keys in multi-signature configurations to control crypto accounts so that a single private key is not necessarily granted full control of the account.
 However, even in multi-signatures systems, in order to maintain personal control of crypto funds without an intermediary, personal control of private keys in some form is still required and the technical complexity remains.

 The technical complexity of securely protecting and using private keys has led to frequent loss of cryptocurrencies.
 Private keys created with sufficient entropy to be secure are far too long to memorize, and difficult for the common user to manage safely.
-The use of "mnemonic" phrases, such as BIP39, attempt to express private keys in a form that is more human readable and memorable, but asking a user to memorize 12 or more words is unrealistic.
+The use of "mnemonic" phrases, such as BIP39, attempt to express private keys in a form that is more human readable and memorable, but asking a user to memorize 12 or more words is still unrealistic.
 Even in the web2 world of simple login passwords, users are so bad at managing passwords that websites are rapidly moving toward *Passkeys*, a system that relieves the user of the password burden but at the cost of introducing an intermediary that must be trusted.

 The common user also is used to bank and webpage logins where they can always forget a password and can still recover access through other means.
 With cryptocurrencies, even if using a BIP39 mnemonic phrase, losing a single word means total unrecoverable loss of funds.